Delivery is £9.95 or free over £60 for all orders within the UK and the Channel Islands.

 Where do your plants come from?

-100% of the plants we sell are propagated directly by us from our own stocks here at the nursery in Norfolk.
+100% of the plants we sell are propagated personally by us from our own stock plants here at the nursery in Norfolk.
 All are raised from seeds or cuttings/divisions.
-We do not buy in plants and sell them on, because it cannot be guaranteed that these will be true to name.
-(In recent years, with the advent of large numbers of foreign-grown plants, this has become a big problem in the aquatic industry).
-All our plants are thus British-grown specimens, so they are already adapted to our outdoor climate when you receive them.
+We never buy in plants grown by someone else and sell them on, because it cannot be guaranteed that these will be true to name or free from invasive species.
+All our plants are thus British-grown specimens, so they are already adapted to our climate when you receive them.

 How large are your plants?